tykiww/tykiww.github.io/_posts/2018-01-05-luhn-with-rvest.md

 ![](https://tykiww.github.io/img/luhn/luhn3.png)

 Once you get to the portion that highlights the desired table (usually in between the section that specifies "<table...), just right click and copy the xtable value!
-This will make sure which table you are exactly searching for.
+This will make sure exact table you are searching for.

 ![](https://tykiww.github.io/img/luhn/luhn4.png)